emmawalshdev/living-landscapes/README.md

 All fonts used are from [Google Fonts ](https://fonts.google.com/).

 Fonts used include:
-* B612 - used for all headings (h1 - h6)
+* B612 - used for all headings (h1 - h6).
-* Roboto - used for other all body text
+* Roboto - used for other all body text.

 ----------------------------